roshan-shaik-ml/pytest-report-plugin/README.md

 ```

 ## Examples
-For testing use the FastAPI hosted url we have setup earlier
+For testing use the FastAPI hosted url(i.e [https://127.0.0.1:8000](https://127.0.0.1:8000) we have setup earlier
 ### Example 1 (Sequential Execution Testing)

 ```bash
 pytest --reporting-enabled --reporting-api-url="http://127.0.0.1:8000" --reporting-auth-token="password"
 ```
 ### Example 2 (Parllel Execution Testing)
-You can change the -n flag based on the CPU count required. `-n auto` uses all the CPUs
+You can change the `-n cpu-count` flag based on the CPU count required. `-n auto` uses all the CPUs
 ```bash

 pytest --reporting-enabled --reporting-api-url="http://127.0.0.1:8000" --reporting-auth-token="password" -n 3
 ```
 ## Output

-After running the tests with pytest-report-plugin, you can access the following endpoints to view the output using a broswer:
+After running the tests with `pytest-report-plugin`, you can access the following endpoints to view the output using a broswer:

     full-report: Endpoint to view a comprehensive report of the all test runs execution.
     runs/run_id: Endpoint to view detailed information about a specific test run identified by run_id.